DepledgeLab/DRUMMER/README.md

-# Bugs
-Currently DRUMMER works by running the DRUMMER.py script from the main directory.
-This bug will be resolved in the next iteration of DRUMMER.

 # DRUMMER
 DRUMMER is designed to identify RNA modifications at nucleotide-level resolution on distinct transcript isoforms through the comparative analysis of basecall errors in Nanopore direct RNA sequencing (DRS) datasets.

-DRUMMER was designed and implemented by Jonathan S. Abebe and [Daniel P. Depledge](https://med.nyu.edu/faculty/daniel-p-depledge)
+DRUMMER was designed and implemented by Jonathan S. Abebe and [Daniel P. Depledge](https://www.mhh.de/virologie/forschung/depledge-lab)

 ## Updates
 DRUMMER v1.0 has now been released with the following improvements
 - a single output summary file containing all candidate site information across all biological replicates
-- parsing test figure to confirm that all reads have been included
+- a parsing test figure to confirm that all reads have been included
 - improved tutorials for both human and viral datasets

 ## Table of contents